-Nitasha Devasar: We all experience it and have different ways of dealing with it.
+Nitasha Devasar: We all experience Writer’s block and have different ways of dealing with it.
 If one isn’t on a deadline the best is to allow it to pass and not stress about it.
 I don’t see it as a ‘block’ but rather as a phase in which I am internalizing and sorting out my thoughts, both consciously and sub-consciously.
 When the time is right, the flow of my writing returns.
 The key is to not ignore the urge to write when it hits and to not get tense if there is a dry period.

 TBE: What are the important resources budding writers can use?